 Why Emotions Matter: Understanding, Feeling, and Processing Them

-But emotions aren’t the enemy.
-They’re part of how your brain helps you navigate, adapt, and stay connected to others.
-When we understand what emotions do — and allow ourselves to feel and process them — life becomes less about managing reactions and more about living meaningfully.
+Many of us grow up learning subtle messages about which emotions are acceptable to show and which are better kept inside.
+But emotions aren’t the enemy — they’re part of how the brain helps us navigate, adapt, and stay connected to others.
+When we understand what emotions do, and allow ourselves to feel and process them, life becomes less about managing reactions and more about living meaningfully.

 In this post, we’ll explore: